 Morbid obesity is a condition in which you have a body mass index (BMI) higher than 35.
 BMI is used to estimate body fat and can help determine if you are at a healthy body weight for your size.
 BMI is not a perfect measurement but it does help give a general idea of ideal weight ranges for height.

-When you eat, your body stores the calories you consume for energy in your muscles and tissues.
+When you eat, your body uses the calories you consume to run your body.
+Even at rest, the body needs calories to pump your heart or digest food.
 If those calories are not used, the body stores them as fat.
-If you continue to eat more calories than your body can use during daily activities and exercise, your body will build up fat stores.
+Your body will build up fat stores if you continue to eat more calories than your body can use during daily activities and exercise.
 Obesity and morbid obesity are the result of too much fat being stored in your body.

 Anyone can gain weight and become obese if they eat more calories than their bodies can use.

-Sometimes, weight loss drugs may be prescribed.
-While these medications may cause weight loss, most people regain the weight once they stop taking the medication.
+In some cases weight loss drugs may be prescribed.
+These medications may cause weight loss, but most people regain the weight once they stop taking the medication.
 There are many herbal and over-the-counter supplements that claim to help you lose weight, but many of these claims have not been verified.